nehCG/COMS4156-MVC-masters/README.md

 This volume-driven approach guarantees the resilience and persistence of data across container lifecycle events, ensuring that our database changes are consistently retained and not ephemeral.

-In the course of our comprehensive system-level testing for the Service, we rigorously executed all CRUD (Create, Read, Update, Delete) operations utilizing Postman as our primary testing interface.
+In the course of our comprehensive System-level Testing for the Service, we rigorously executed all CRUD (Create, Read, Update, Delete) operations utilizing Postman as our primary testing interface.
 For each individual operation, there was a direct and verifiable reflection in the MySQL database.
 This consistent alignment between the API calls and the resulting database modifications unequivocally confirms the robust interaction and integration of our service layer